deployKF/website/content/guides/getting-started.md

 ### Sync with ArgoCD CLI

+??? steps "Steps to Sync using the ArgoCD CLI (Automated)"

+    We provide the [`sync_argocd_apps.sh`](https://github.com/deployKF/deployKF/blob/main/scripts/sync_argocd_apps.sh) script to automatically sync all the deployKF applications using the ArgoCD CLI, learn more in the [`scripts` README](https://github.com/deployKF/deployKF/tree/main/scripts) of the deployKF repo.

-??? steps "Steps for ArgoCD CLI"
+??? steps "Steps to Sync using the ArgoCD CLI (Manual)"

     To sync the deployKF applications with the __ArgoCD CLI__, you will need to: